-The Centers for Disease Control and Prevention (CDC) reports that more than 34,000 motorcyclists were killed in traffic collisions between 2001 and 2009.
+The National Highway Traffic Safety Administration (NHTSA) reported that in 2019, 5,014 motorcyclists died.
 20 to 29-year-olds are at the highest risk of suffering a fatal injury in a motorcycle collision.
 In addition to these fatalities, many motorcyclists sustain nonfatal injuries.
 The most common nonfatal injury among motorcyclists involved leg injuries, foot injuries, head injuries, and neck injuries.
-30% of all nonfatal motorcycle injuries involved the rider’s leg or foot, while 22% involve the head and neck.
-Sadly, the number of motorcycle fatalities increased by 55% between 2001 and 2008.
-Nonfatal injury numbers grew as well, increasing from 120,000 in 2001 to 175,000 in 2008.
-These numbers are probably due to the fact that the number of motorcyclists in the United States has grown over the past decade.
-Because of this, the CDC acknowledges motorcycle fatalities as a significant public health concern in America.
+Because of this, the Centers for Disease Control and Prevention (CDC) acknowledges motorcycle fatalities as a significant public health concern in America.

 Contact a Motorcycle Accident Lawyer in Austin, TX

 Loewy Law Firm is dedicated to helping clients repair their lives after tragic incidents, because we believe each victim of a preventable accident deserves justice.
-If your family suffered because of a motorcycle accident, we can use the extensive experience and aggressive negotiation skills of our head attorney to fight for the compensation to which you are entitled.
+If your family suffered because of a motorcycle accident, we can use the extensive experience and aggressive negotiation skills of our Austin motorcycle accident attorney to fight for the compensation to which you are entitled.